PRESS RELEASE: 2018 Sustainable Purchasing Leadership Award Winners Announced

 CONTACT: Cuchulain Kelly, 202-607-2600 x202, firstname.lastname@example.org

-DENVER CO – On Tuesday, May 9th, the Sustainable Purchasing Leadership Council (SPLC) recognized ten organizations and one individual for their leadership in the sustainable purchasing movement, a growing trend in which organizations are using their purchasing power to advance the long term health and vitality of society, economies, and the planet.
+MINNEAPOLIS MN – On Wednesday, May 16th, the Sustainable Purchasing Leadership Council (SPLC) recognized seven organizations and two individuals for their leadership in the sustainable purchasing movement, a growing trend in which organizations are using their purchasing power to advance the long term health and vitality of society, economies, and the planet.

 The leadership award winners were selected by a prestigious panel of judges.
-Each employ a wide range of sustainable purchasing strategies and documented the resulting environmental, social, and/or economic benefits in a case study.
+Each winner employs a wide range of sustainable purchasing strategies and documented the resulting environmental, social, and/or economic benefits in a case study.
 The awards and awardees include:

 Leadership Award for Overall Sustainable Purchasing Program: